 Tim Cook completed ten years as CEO, South Korea ended the App Store as we knew it, and Kanye West did, didn't, did, didn't, did release "Donda" on Apple Music.

-You remember how Apple used to bring out computers.
+Even though Apple didn't launch Macs in July 2021, you do remember how Apple used to bring out computers.
 You remember, too, when it specifically had four of them with the famous Steve Jobs quadrant of laptop, desktop, consumer, and professional computers.
 In August 2021, Apple may have yearned for those simpler days, too.

 Yet it was still a tumultuous month for the firm.
-Whatever work it is having to do behind the scenes to get ready for the "iPhone 13" launch, and more, it also had to deal with fires breaking out.
+Whatever work it was having to do behind the scenes to get ready for the "iPhone 13" launch, and more, it also had to deal with fires breaking out.

 One was literal.
 A fire wrecked an RV and some unspecified wooden structures in a homeless encampment on Apple land in San Jose.
-Apple has funded motel rooms and other options for any resident who wants it.
+Apple funded motel rooms and other options for any resident who wants it.

-It's done that in conjunction with the non-profit organization HomeFirst.
+It did that in conjunction with the non-profit organization HomeFirst.
 Andrea Urton, HomeFirst CEO, described Apple as "generous."

 "Jumbled" and "misunderstood"

 It's not as if Apple didn't try to do something good.
 The launch of not one but two systems for protecting children could have been celebrated if it had been from another company.

 Actually, other companies have already done it and if they didn't get celebrated, they also didn't get lambasted.
 Maybe they should have.
 The term CSAM was probably new to you, and the fact that there is enough Child Sexual Abuse Material to warrant a term is frightening.